Back to All Events

 • An Die Musik 409 North Charles Street Baltimore, MD, 21201 United States (map)

-In-person seats: $20 / $10 full-time students with valid ID
+In-person seats: $20 / $10 students

 Attendees receive a link to the recording to view for one week.

-Streaming Cost is $15
+Streaming passes: $15

 About the Artist